-The Company uses the Project Generator business model which involves the acquisition and sale of the projects identified and generated by the Company.
+The Company will focus on its Pike Warden, Maude Lake, Sunday Lake and Saturday Night projects.
 The Company intends to continue to develop and advance its portfolio projects with the objective of attracting new funding partners to further leverage the Company's exposure while retaining the upside value that can come from the discovery of new mineral deposits.

-Projects that the Company considers key to driving value into the next period include: the Sunday Lake PGM-Cu-Ni joint venture with Impala Platinum Holdings Limited (Implats) and Impala Canada Ltd. ("Impala Canada") near Thunder Bay, the Maude Lake Ni-Cu-Co-PGM project near Schreiber Ontario, the Pike Warden property in the Yukon and Jolly Gold Project located south of Armstrong Ontario west of Lake Nipigon.
+Projects that the Company considers key to driving value into the next period include: the Maude Lake Ni-Cu-Co-PGM project near Schreiber Ontario, the Pike Warden property in the Yukon, and the Sunday Lake PGM-Cu-Ni joint venture with Impala Platinum Holdings Limited (Implats) and Impala Canada Ltd. ("Impala Canada") near Thunder Bay.